 “Life insurance is an important component of the U.S. economy,” notes Dr. Bin Zhou.
 “It plays a unique role not only in the safety and security it provides to individuals, but in the stability and liquidity it provides to the financial markets and the overall economy.
 Furthermore, the life insurance industry significantly alleviates the financial burden caused by mortality, longevity, and morbidity risks for individual households and the U.S. government.”

-The whitepaper can be downloaded using the link below.
+The whitepaper can be downloaded below.